 Leading a customer service team?
-Have the team members use these 9 tips for delivering excellent customer service this holiday shopping season:
+Have the team members use these 9 tips for delivering excellent customer service:

 - Rely on winning words and soothing phrases.
 A simple but sincere “Thanks for your patience” or “I’m listening” can go a long way toward defusing a holiday shopper’s frustration, anxiety, or panic.
 Develop a repertoire of short, easy to remember phrases around issues that are important to customers.
 Practice until the words come naturally.